bcgov/entity/docs/coding-standards/coding-style-fe.md

 },
 ```

-What about indenting long method names?
+What about indenting long method signatures?
 ```
 doSomething (
   param1: string,